iamkoushik1999/Small_Python_Projects/README.md

 # Small_Python_Projects

-- Random Cards in Cards Game
+- Python program to shuffle a deck of card
-- Weekend and Weekdays with Python
+- Python Program to show Weekend and Weekdays
+- Python Program to generate a random number between two numbers